AhoodSwar/krev-cefr-revision-analysis/README.md

-# KUPA-KEYS Revision13: Revision-Process Feature Extraction and Ordinal CEFR Modelling
+# KUPA-KEYS Revision Analysis: Revision-Process Feature Extraction and Ordinal CEFR Modelling

 This repository contains the reproducible analysis script used to extract 13 revision-process features from KUPA-KEYS Task 2 keystroke